BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/synths/2-sc-synths.md

 Note that adding a [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) to the server takes time.
 Therefore, we can not execute the last line immediately after adding the definition because it is an asynchronous, non-blocking call.
 If you want to perform, adding all your synth definitions beforehand is good practice.
-There is also the possibility to wait for the audio sever programmatically.
+There is also the possibility to wait for the audio server programmatically.

 By calling ``SynthDef.new()`` or just ``SynthDef()``, we generate a new factory object that produces synth according to the [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) blueprint.
 On behalf of the perspective of the audio server **scsynth**, this factory object produces ``Synth`` objects!